mohitsinghs/dotfiles/README.md

 curl -fsSL install.mohitsingh.in/vscode | bash
 ```

+> Looking for more scripts ? [install](https://github.com/mohitsinghs/install) repo contains this and some other useful scripts.

 ### Useful commands

 - **orphans** - check for brew packages that are not dependencies of others